-Furthermore, because seaweed is a natural chelate, it offers a highly cost effective option for growers and farmers, due to the fact that a little bit, used regularly, can go a long way.
+Furthermore, because of these seaweed benefits, it provides a highly cost effective option for growers and farmers, due to the fact that a little bit, used regularly, can go a long way.

 Soil Biology